 Great Britain as we know it now has had a turbulent history of being conquered.
 The first big invasion was Roman from approximately 55 BC to them leaving in around 410 AD.

 Around 406-410 AD, Angles, Saxons and Jutes from Northwest Europe came to Britain to settle and became the “English”.
-Britain split into a few kingdoms when in the 800’s AD.
+Britain split into a few kingdoms in the 800’s AD.

 The Vikings then invaded from Norway and Denmark with the intention of burning and looting their way to prosperity.
 They later became more peaceful and settled.